KoheiObata/koheiobata.github.io/index.md

 with an anticipated dissertation defense in March 2026 (or potencially September 2025).
 More details can be found in my <a href="https://drive.google.com/file/d/19IAaMVTZ3VRoI7Ik9YfUFkiNUiV_iO0y/view?usp=sharing/">CV</a>.

-I'm open for research internship roles from 2024 ~ 2025 Fall.
+I am open to research internship roles from 2024 to Fall 2025 and job opportunities starting in September 2025.

 #### Educations